corentin59/ProgressBar-cgSceneGraph/README.md

      * @method setBackgroundColor change the background color
      * @method setProgressColor change the progress color
      * @method setTextSize change the text size

-This file was modified by IntelliJ IDEA 12.0.4 for binding GitHub repository